European oil refiners battle to tap growing African fuel demand

 And state-of-the-art and export-oriented refineries in the U.S. Gulf Coast, Asia and the Middle East are eyeing Africa in their constant search for new markets.

 "For us, East Africa is a very important growth market.
-We supply either directly or indirectly a large part of that," Tony Fountain of Reliance Industry (RELI.NS), which operates the world's largest refinery, said last month.
+We supply either directly or indirectly a large part of that," Tony Fountain of Reliance Industry, which operates the world's largest refinery, said last month.

 In West Africa, a product market long dominated by Europe, traders from the U.S. Gulf and Asia are now capable of taking advantage of arbitrage windows to ship products.